avinya9597/Real_Time_ServerLogs_Monitoring/README.md

 ## Overview

-In modern IT environments, monitoring and analyzing log data are crucial for maintaining system health, detecting issues, and ensuring optimal performance.
-However, traditional log monitoring solutions often lack the ability to process log data in real-time, leading to delayed detection of anomalies and potential issues.
+In modern IT environments, monitoring and analyzing log data is crucial for maintaining system health, detecting issues, and ensuring optimal performance.
+However, traditional log monitoring solutions cannot often process log data in real time, leading to delayed detection of anomalies and potential issues.

 Ingest streaming log data: The system should be capable of ingesting streaming log data from various sources, such as web servers, applications, and network devices.

 Perform real-time processing: Real-time processing of log data is essential for timely detection of anomalies and unusual patterns.
 The system should be able to process incoming log data in real-time, apply relevant transformations, and perform calculations to identify anomalies.

-Detect anomalies: Anomaly detection algorithms should be implemented to identify deviations from normal behavior in the log data.
-This includes detecting unusual request rates, response times, error rates, or resource utilization patterns.
+Detect anomalies: Anomaly detection algorithms to identify deviations from normal behavior in the log data which includes detecting unusual request rates, response times, error rates, or resource utilization patterns depending on the input data gathered.

 Emit alerts: Upon detecting anomalies, the system should emit alerts or notifications to alert administrators or relevant stakeholders.
 These alerts should provide actionable insights to address the detected issues promptly.

 By addressing these requirements, the real-time log monitoring system aims to improve system reliability, optimize performance, and enhance overall operational efficiency.

-Data Collected from kaggle: https://www.kaggle.com/code/eliasdabbas/log-file-analysis-with-python/input?select=log_file.log
+_**Data Collected from Kaggle:** https://www.kaggle.com/code/eliasdabbas/log-file-analysis-with-python/input?select=log_file.log
+_
 ## Objective

 The objective of this project is to develop a real-time log monitoring system that can ingest streaming log data, perform real-time processing and anomaly detection, and emit alerts for detected anomalies.
-The system aims to provide timely insights into system sanity that is health and performance by monitoring and analyzing log data in real-time.
+The system aims to provide timely insights into system sanity that is health and performance by monitoring and analyzing log data in real time.

 ## Features